AbsoluteZero000/Gauss-Jacobi-Calculator/README.md

-I literally bodged the entire thing
+This thing is an absolute mess lol